AUC Home page

-Cooperative Education (Co-op) is a pre-graduation experiential learning course that complements the academic education in the classroom with real-world on-the-job training.
+Cooperative Education (CO-OP) is a pre-graduation experiential learning course (BUSC 4000-Experiential Learning: CO-OP) that complements academic education in the classroom with real-world on-the-job training.
 The course offers students the opportunity to have long-term hands-on experience at host entities with a set of challenging responsibilities that are directly linked to the student's field of study.
-For employers, the program gives them the chance to meet short-term recruitment needs, spot future talent and contribute to students’ skills and career development.
+For employers, the program gives them the chance to meet short-term recruitment needs, spot future talent, and contribute to students’ skills and career development.

 • The CO-OP provides a significantly longer interaction with the host entity.